michaelgena/nuxeo-labs-place/README.md

 - GetPlaceSuggestionsOp can be used with a generic suggestion widget bound to the address:identification field
 - GetPlaceDetailOp is an operation which can be used to retreive a complete address from an ID

+The plugin also includes a Google Maps widget.
+You can use it in a generic widget with type set to google_maps.

 ## Important Note